Skip to main content

 info

-NVIDIA device search command
+NVIDIA hardware check command

 $ lspci | grep -i NVIDIA

-Command to check driver version to install
+Command to check available driver versions

 $ ubuntu-drivers devices